Projects

 Mentors: Chit Wityi Oo and Gilberto Acosta Gonzalez

-In recent decades, coastal and marine environments have faced various challenges caused by pollution caused by plastic litter, including microplastics (MP), and it is expected that between 61% and 87% of global environmental litter world are plastic.
+In recent decades, coastal and marine environments have faced increasing challenges from pollution caused by plastic litter, including microplastics (MPs).
 MPs particles can come from secondary sources when larger plastics disintegrate and fragment, or from primary sources when they are manufactured that size (< 5 mm).
-At a global level, the presence of MPs has been observed in marine environments, such as coral reefs and mangroves, and they have been found in water, sediment and in the digestive tract of organisms of practically all trophic levels, since these organisms by confusion or intentionally ingest these MPs particles and integrate them into the food web.
-The intake of MPs can alter the secretion, digestion and absorption processes of the digestive organs and influence metabolic processes and even behavioral changes of organisms.
-This can affect the abundance of some populations and affect the biodiversity of reef systems.
 Scientists predict that coral reefs (very diverse and spectacular ecosystems) could be strongly affected by MPs pollution.
-Sediments in reef systems become an important element to analyze the presence and abundance of MPs, since various studies suggest sediments as a final sink for MPs particles in aquatic environments.
 In sediments in coral reefs (Arabian Sea) it has been recorded that they present MPs particles (154 particles/kg), however, the information on MPs in the reef systems in the Mexican Caribbean is practically non-existent.
 The coral reefs located in the State of Quintana Roo in Mexico are part of the Mesoamerican reef system, the second most important barrier reef in the world and which generates many benefits to coastal populations through fishing and tourism.

 This project will consist of two faculty mentors and two to three students.
 While candidates are suggested to have background in oceanography, geology/earth science, chemistry and environmental science, all interested students are welcome.